-- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, or the holder of a specified temporary visa (page 56). - The child must meet the above requirements or must be living with the claimant. - May be paid for up to 6 weeks of a recipient or child's temporary absence from Australia.
+- Claimant must be an Australian resident (page 56), an SCV holder (page 56) residing in Australia, the holder of a specified temporary visa (page 57), or an eligible Pacific Australia Labour Mobility scheme worker or family member (page 57). - The child must meet the above requirements or must be living with the claimant. - May be paid for up to 6 weeks of a recipient or child's temporary absence from Australia.
 However, specified temporary visa holders may only be paid in limited circumstances.

-Family situation Per fortnight Per year Youngest child aged under 5 \$181.44 \$5,161.10 Youngest child aged 5 to 18 \$126.56 \$3,730.30
+Family situation Per fortnight Per year Youngest child aged under 5 \$181.44 \$5,161.10 Youngest child aged 5 to 18 \$126.56 \$3,730.30 BACK TO CONT ENTS PAGE